rmedaer/milhoja/README.md

 python3 -m venv env
 source env/bin/activate

-# In the short term we're loading cookiecutter from a forked repo, we need an up-to-date pip version to get this dependency.
-pip install --upgrade pip

 # Install in editable mode so you get the updates propagated.
 pip install -e .